 Dinner – The Plaza Restaurant or Columbia Harbor House

 This and the next step might be switched depending on the time of year or how hungry your family is.
 For dinner we recommend The Plaza Restaurant or Columbia Harbor House.
-We like The Plaza more thanks to its beautiful spot along Main Street but it is more expensive and a table-service restaurant.
+We like The Plaza more thanks to its beautiful spot along Main Street but it is slightly more expensive and a table-service restaurant.
 The Plaza offers American food while Columbia Harbor House specializes in seafood.
 Skipper Canteen is a fun experience, as well, with the wait staff doing their best Jungle Cruise skipper impression.
 Columbia Harbor House is a nice experience in its own right if you grab a table upstairs by the window and enjoy the view while eating.

 Tomorrowland in all it’s Neon Glory